UnlyEd/boilerplates-generator/README.md

     - Handles CodeClimate Coverage report (which is kinda hard to get right, and require to [manually configure CodeBuild to fetch more than one commit](https://github.com/codeclimate/test-reporter/issues/379) in order to work)
 - [CodeClimate "Quality"](https://codeclimate.com/) configuration, for those who want to use it (free for open source projects)

-Templates meant to be used to release open source packages (marked as "MIT") come with:
+Templates meant to be used to release open source packages (marked as "OSS") come with:
 - Travis CI (doesn't handle CodeClimate Coverage report, yet #goodFirstPR)
 - Utilities meant to help to release/publish versions to NPM